loverXDR/SonarCore/README.md

 # Sonar Core

-Sonar Core - service full audio processing: ASR, diarization, semantic search and summarization via LLM
+*Sonar Core* is a full-service audio processing system that includes ASR, speaker diarization, semantic search, and summarization via LLMs.

-this service are useful for meetings, calls when you need to understand information without dirty context
+This service is especially useful for meetings and calls where you need to extract meaningful information without unnecessary or irrelevant context.

 ## Key features